 - Tie bungee cords around shelves in case you accidentally knock into them while you’re rifling through your stuff.
 The last thing you need is a shattered vase on the ground.

-Delivering and moving your inventory:
+Delivering and moving your staging inventory:

 You’ll mainly be at risk of damaging your inventory during transportation.
 Let’s be honest: you likely won’t be filing insurance claims for small nicks you find on the face of a clock, so make sure your movers know to be careful when handling your furniture.